ryan-hill/course-in-a-box/modules/mapping/_posts/2002-01-01-chloropleth-maps.md

 ![](../../../img/cntygm2-1.png)<!-- -->

-We could have also used the full specification by type and palette index (the spectral palette is ninth from the bottom on the divergent scale.
+We could have also used the full specification by type and palette index (the PuOr palette is fourth from the bottom on the divergent scale.

 ```r
 ggplot() +